oyvholm/geocalc/README.md

 - `geocalc -F gpx course 52.3731,4.891 35.681,139.767 1000`\
   Create 1000 intermediate points on a straight line from Amsterdam to Tokyo in GPX format.
-- `geocalc dist 90,0 -90,0`\
+- `geocalc --km dist 90,0 -90,0`\
-  Calculate the distance from the North Pole to the South Pole.
+  Calculate the distance from the North Pole to the South Pole and use kilometers in the result.
 - `geocalc -F gpx lpos -11.952039,49.245985 -25.606629,45.167246 0.5`\
   Find center point on Madagascar, measured from the points furthest north and south.
 Print the result as a GPX waypoint.
 - `geocalc --km --count 20 -F gpx randpos 33.33131,44.39689 12`\
-  Generate 20 random locations within Baghdad and output them in GPX format.
+  Generate 20 random locations within a radius of 12 km of Baghdad and output them in GPX format.
 - `geocalc -F sql --count 1000000 randpos | sqlite3 randworld.db`\
   Generate 1 million random locations around the world and store them in an SQLite database.